-CDC Food Allergy Guidelines To Affect Schools Across U.S.
+CDC Food Allergy Guidelines for Schools Across USA

 All schools in the United States now have comprehensive new guidelines to look to when developing policies to manage food allergies.
 The Centers for Disease Control and Prevention released the “Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs” on October 30, 2013.

 The document spells out in detail steps that should be taken in schools and early care and education programs to protect food-allergic students.
 It addresses everything and everyone, from the school board level down to materials used in class projects.
 Detailed instructions, almost like manuals, are provided for many roles within the school community, such as superintendents, school administrators, school nurses and doctors, teachers, food service staff and bus drivers.

 • designating allergy-friendly seating arrangements for eating times.

 • avoiding using foods that students are allergic to in class projects, parties, experiments or as rewards.

 • having epinephrine auto-injectors accessible and training staff to use them.

 • ensuring field trips are safe for students with allergies.